 To get improvements out to your users frequently, you will want to automate as much of the deployment process as possible.

 CD steps usually run on push or merge to a certain branch, once CI checks have succeeded.

 Deploying Your Rasa Model

 If you ran test stories in your CI pipeline, you'll already have a trained model.
 You can set up your CD pipeline to upload the trained model to your Rasa server if the CI results are satisfactory.
-For example, to upload a model to Rasa X:
+For example, to upload a model to Rasa X/Enterprise:

 updates to action code